Veiveriai Teachers' Seminary

-Veiveriai Teachers' Seminary was a seminary in Veiveriai, Suwałki Governorate, Congress Poland (now Lithuania).
+Veiveriai Teachers' Seminary was a teachers' seminar in Veiveriai, Suwałki Governorate, Congress Poland (now Lithuania).
 It was established as teachers' courses in 1866 and reorganized into a seminary in 1872.
 It prepared teachers for elementary schools in the Suwałki Governorate.
 During World War I, the seminary was evacuated into Russia and subsequently disbanded.
 During its existence, the seminary prepared 1,025 teachers, some of which later became prominent figures in Lithuanian education, politics, and culture.

 Background

 After the Uprising of 1863, Tsarist authorities closed all institutions of higher education in Lithuania and implemented a radical Russification program.
 According to this program, Lithuanian schools would be closed or replaced with Russian schools.
 To prepare teachers for these new Russian schools, two teachers' seminaries were established: one in Veiveriai for the Suwałki Governorate and another in Panevėžys for the Vilna and Kovno Governorates.
 The Veiveriai Seminary was open only to Catholics of Lithuanian origin, while the seminary in Panevėžys was open only to Eastern Orthodoxs.
 It was hoped that these Lithuanian teachers prepared in Russian spirit would work in Polish provinces and would turn their students away from Polish language and culture.